rohitshe/TestXenkoRepository/manual/input/gestures.md

-One can know the gesture state by analysing the `State (ref:{ SiliconStudio.Xenko.Input.GestureEvent.State})` field.
+One can know the gesture state by analysing the @' SiliconStudio.Xenko.Input.GestureEvent.State' field.

 **Code:** Identifying the event state